gdbroman/broman.blog/about.md

 ☕️ Wanna chat?
 Send me an email: [hello@broman.blog](mailto:hello@broman.blog).

 I'm always up for meeting new people.
-Either with Zoom, or in person over a coffee if we happen to be in the same city.
+Either with Zoom or in person over a coffee, if we happen to be in the same city.
 Include [Chat] in the subject line and we'll work something out.

 ## What WordPress theme is this?